-OCR have worked closely with teachers and the Youth Sport Trust to develop a new GCSE Physical Education specification that inspires teaching and learning.
-New and contemporary topics help students of all abilities to develop a well-rounded skill set and prepare them for progression to further studies.
+AQA have worked closely with teachers and the Youth Sport Trust to develop a new GCSE Physical Education specification that will inspire teaching and learning.
+New and contemporary topics will help students of all abilities to develop a well-rounded skill set and prepare them for progression to further studies.